Gricel-lee/EvoChecker-Installation/README.md

 1) Launch Eclipse (shortcut available on Desktop) and select
    workspace: /home/evochecker/Desktop/Eclipse-EvoChecker

+2) Run evochecker from a main file:

+   - **from a different java project:**
+   On the Package Explorer, go to RunModel > com.sys > RunEvoTest.java >
+   Right Click > Run As > Java Application.

+   - **from evochecker project:**
-2) Run "Main.java" clicking on the green circle with a white arrow symbol (or on the Package Explorer, go to Evochecker > src/main/java > Main.java > Right Click > Run As > Java Application)
+   On the Package Explorer, go to Evochecker > src/main/java > Main.java > Right Click > Run As > Java Application

 ### B- Change configuration